Skip to main content

 direct provision

 People who arrive in Ireland seeking asylum or “international protection” (asylum seekers) are offered accommodation by the State in residential institutions, under a reception system known as ‘Direct Provision’.
 The State ‘directly provides’ essential services, including medical care, accommodation and board, along with a small weekly allowance.
-The Direct Provision system is overseen by the Reception and Integration Agency (RIA), a body of the Department of Justice and Equality.
+The Direct Provision system is overseen by the International Protection Accommodation Service.
 The majority of the centres around the country are privately owned and operated, and the standards of accommodation and living conditions vary widely.

 direct provision